-A good friend was recently recruited to a hot tech company.
+I was chatting with a friend who was recently recruited to a hot tech company.
 He was pumped to leave the medium-sized business he had devoted several years to in exchange for one of those offices with open floor plans and on-site meditation rooms.

-In fact, it was those types of added benefits that brought him there.
-The company offered free lunches, an on-site gym, one of those complicated espresso machines, very relaxed dress code, and an "all you can eat" vacation policy.
+In truth, it was those unique employee benefits that brought him there.
+The company offered free lunches, an on-site gym, one of those complicated espresso machines, a very relaxed dress code, and an "all you can eat" vacation policy.

-His job was the same, but everything around was going to be so much awesomer.
+His job was the same, but everything around him was going to be so much awesomer.

 Lipstick on a Pig